jeevandeepj994/anolis_perf/Documentation/vm/coldpgs.rst

   The coldness threshold used in memory cgroup scoped reclaim.
 The memory cgroup's page cache or anonymous pages, which are colder than the threshold, will be reclaimed.
-The amount (number of pages) to be reclaimed is limited by ``memory.coldpgs.size``.
+The amount (memory in bytes) to be reclaimed is limited by ``memory.coldpgs.size``.
 The corresponding memory cgroup might have subordinate offline memory cgroups.
 During the memory cgroup scoped reclaim, the subordinate offline memory cgroups will experience page reclaim as well.